girotte-tao/hku_nlp_ass2/README.md

 This README provides instructions for training and predicting Named Entity Recognition (NER) using LSTM, Transformer, LBNER, and BertTagger models.

+## Environment

+The project uses conda to build the environment.
+Please use the environment.yml file to build the environment.

 ## Training Models

 To train the models, follow the instructions specific to each model: